Jahan08/Deep-Learning-AI-Image-Reconition-and-Prediction/README.md

 # Deep-Learning-with-tensorflow
-Normal CNN (tensorflow and keras) application in Image recognition and predcition
+Normal CNN (tensorflow) application in Image recognition and predcition